andmos/HealthKitServer/README.md

 ### Future plans
 *  Save all data as [OpenEHR](http://www.openehr.org/) archetypes.
-* Separate core project from Xamarin Forms to make building on Linux easier (xbuild can only be run on OSX or Windows).
+* ~~Separate core project from Xamarin Forms to make building on Linux easier (xbuild can only be run on OSX or Windows).~~ Done, Common project added.
 * More general interfaces for importing data from other sources than HealthKit. (deserialization of archetypes?)
 * Move from SimpleContainer to [LightInject](https://github.com/seesharper/LightInject) when the codebase gets bigger.